AyoOdumark/GPT-experiment/README.md

 - Train model on a cluster
 - Investigation other initialization.
 Currently, I use the default pytorch init, and not the init scheme given in the paper.

-## Acknowledgments

-I want to thank the team at [rectlabs](https://rectlabs.com).

 ## Collaborations

-Feel free to reach out at ayomide@rectlabs.com.
+Feel free to reach out at chemathphy@gmail.com.
 Looking for collaborators in Africa to work with.